Construction Business Loans

 Construction Loan Scams: What To Watch For

 Contractors are often targeted by predatory lenders, especially when cash flow is tight.
+Loan scams are common and can be costly, so it helps to know the basic warning signs before you apply.
 Watch out for the red flags that could cost your business in the long run.

 Be cautious of lenders that:

 • Don't disclose APR or repayment terms.
-Transparent providers will show the full cost of financing upfront.
+Transparent providers will show the full cost of financing up front, including APR and fees.
+Guidance from regulators like the FTC warns that vague or missing cost disclosures are a major red flag for loan scams.

-• Require upfront fees.
+• Require up-front fees.
 Legitimate lenders will not ask for large payments before releasing funds.
+Advance-fee loan demands are a common scam tactic.

-• Lack clear contact info.
+• Lacks clear contact info.
 Always check reviews, verify the company's business license, and speak to a live advisor.
+For SBA-related offers, you can verify information directly on SBA.gov and watch for scam alerts.

 Clarify Capital works only with verified lenders who offer fair, transparent terms, no surprises.

-Getting access to quick funding is the best news for your business, and you want to know more.
-Here are the answers to common questions about construction business loans from owners like yourself.
+Getting access to quick funding can make a big difference for your business, and it's normal to have questions.
+Here are answers to common questions about construction business loans from owners just like you.

 What Rates Can I Expect When Applying for a Construction Loan?